rocketacademy/sarah-classic/course-logistics/tooling-pro-tips.md

 ### Hide Minimap

 The [VSCode minimap](https://code.visualstudio.com/docs/getstarted/userinterface#_minimap) is displayed by default in VSCode to show one's vertical position within a file.
-This may not be necessary in SWE101 and we can hide the minimap for more space in VSCode.
+This may not be necessary in Coding Basics and we can hide the minimap for more space in VSCode.
 Hide the minimap by toggling View &gt; Show Minimap in the menu bar.

 ## Watching YouTube Videos at Different Speeds

 If the course videos are too fast or too slow for you, you can watch them at slower or faster speeds by [toggling a speed setting in YouTube](https://support.google.com/youtube/answer/7509567?co=GENIE.Platform%3DDesktop&hl=en).